Frequently Asked Questions About the Application System

-Q: I am using an Apple/Mac and I am getting errors when I try to upload the files.
+Q: I am using an Apple/Mac and I am getting errors when I try to upload the files on the online application system.

 A: Rename your document Filename.doc or Filename.docx or Filename.pdf (depending on what type of file it is) and then it should upload correctly.
 If that doesn't work, try the application on a PC.